 We inherit our parents’ genes, but what about epigenetics?

-Epigenetic marks are chemical modifications of DNA that enable certain genes to be turned on or off.
-They are passed on when cells divide, but can they be passed down across generations?
+Epigenetic marks are chemical modifications of DNA that activate or silence certain genes.
+They are passed on when cells divide, but can they be passed on between generations?

 Frédéric Bantignies, University of Montpellier and Giacomo Cavalli, University of Montpellier

 As the basis of genetic information, DNA is the fundamental molecule of life on Earth.
-However, it cannot function on its own, as its information must be interpreted by proteins found in the cell nucleus, which add additional information known as epigenetic information (“epi” comes from the Greek prefix meaning “above”).
+However, it cannot function on its own, because its information must be interpreted by proteins present in the cell nucleus, which add additional information known as epigenetic information (“epi” comes from the Greek prefix meaning “above”).

-With each generation, we inherit the DNA contained in our parents’ chromosomes—23 from our mother and 23 from our father—resulting in the 46 chromosomes typical of the human species (this number varies by species) in each of our cells.
-During development, our cells divide a very large number of times to form adult individuals (consisting of more than 30 trillion cells!).
+With each generation, we inherit the DNA contained in the chromosomes of both our parents—23 chromosomes from our mother and 23 from our father—resulting in the 46 chromosomes typical of the human species (this number varies by species) in each of our cells.
+During development, our cells divide a very large number of times to form adult individuals (consisting of more than 30,000 billion cells!).

 "Bookmarks" in our genome